Tropical bisectors and Voronoi diagrams: Bisectors in polyhedral norms

 Let $v_i$ be the central projection of $r$ to $w_i+\partial K_x$.
 Observe that $|w_ir|/|w_i v_i|$ is independent of $i$ since it equals $\dist_{K_x}(w_i,r)$, where $\dist_{K_x}$ denotes the distance induced by $K_x$ in $\R^2$, and $r$ is in $\bisector_{K_X}(w_1,w_2,w_3)$.
 Since $w_i-a_i = \gamma(x)$ is also independent of $i$, the three rays $a_iv_i$ meet at the point

 and $\dist_K(a_i,p) = \dist_{K_X}(w_i,r)$.
 Thus, $p\in\bisector(a_1,a_2,a_3)$ and we define $p$ to be $\psi(x)$.

 This gives us a well-defined map

 and by construction $\psi$ is the inverse of $\phi$ both ways.
 The map $\gamma$ is continuous, as the bisector of three points in the plane depends continuously on a continuous deformation of the unit ball.
-It follows that $\psi$ is continuous.
+So $\psi$ is continuous.
 Thus, $\phi$ and $\psi$ are homeomorphisms between $\bisector(a_1,a_2,a_3)$ and $\bigcap_{i=1,2,3} \proj(H_S(a_i))$.
 Since the latter is not empty and open by Lemma~\ref{lem:domain}, the former is homeomorphic to a non-empty open subset of $\R^{d-2}$. \end{proof}

 Our proof of Theorem~\ref{thm:3points} closely follows the proof of the $3$-dimensional case in \cite{trisectors}.
 There, it is additionally shown that the number of connected components of $\bisector(a_1,a_2,a_3)$ equals the total number of connected components of the three sectors $H_S(a_1)$ minus two.
 We can extend this formula to higher dimension and to higher Betti numbers (over any field):